felix-zaslavskiy/lczero-wiki/README.md

 9. **A/B**: Alpha Beta prunning algorithm used by traditional chess engines.
 10. **Minimax**: A more general algorithm on which Alpha Beta prunning algorithm is based on.
 11. **CLOP tuning**: Confident Local OPtimization.
 Used to find optimal parameter values.
+12. **test10, test20 etc..,**: Refers to the test runs where the network was trained from initialization.
+The number refers to the number of residual blocks in the neural network architecture.